-Casey Family Programs works in all 50 states, the District of Columbia and two territories and with 16 tribal nations to safely reduce the need for foster care and build Communities of Hope for children and families.
+Casey Family Programs works in all 50 states, the District of Columbia and two territories and with more than a dozen tribal nations to safely reduce the need for foster care and build Communities of Hope for children and families.
 From 2008 through 2018, Casey Family Programs will have invested $648 million to support the work of the child welfare system, courts, policymakers and organizations that support children and families.

 Today, almost all of the federal government’s dedicated child welfare funding can be spent by states and tribes only on services related to foster care.
 Some states have received waivers to invest their federal dollars in services and interventions that better protect children, improve outcomes and strengthen families.

 Explore below to learn more about individual states’ approaches, facts about children in care, and how money is invested in foster care compared to preventive and permanency services.
 This report is based on 2016 data.1

 Waivers enable states to use federal dollars in innovative ways to reduce child abuse and neglect.
 These federal demonstration projects allow states to use funds previously allocated to foster care to implement innovative and evidence-based strategies that can keep more children safe from harm and help them overcome challenges so they can grow up happy, healthy and strong.

 Casey Family Programs invests in each state to support the work of the child welfare system, courts, policymakers and organizations that support children and families.
 Amounts shown are from 2008 to 2017.

 Every child counts

 We talk about a "foster care system," but the goal is to prevent abuse and neglect and help every child grow up safely in his or her own family whenever possible.
 Rather than waiting for maltreatment to occur, we can improve the safety of children who have come to the attention of child protective services by helping their families with evidence-based and promising practices.